ryanfanchiotti/dotfiles/README.md

-some mac only settings/functions (pbcopy in ga, homebrew in bash_profile, cmd in keybindings), will have to change if importing on linux
+some mac only settings/functions (pbcopy, homebrew in bash profile), will have to change if importing on linux